MostAwesomeDude/construct/docs/transition210.rst

 Overall
 ==========

-Dropped support for Python 2.7 and 3.5 (pypy 3.5 still supported)
+Dropped support for Python 2.7 and 3.5 (pypy is also supported)

 Bytes GreedyBytes can build from bytearrays (not just bytes)